araobp/sensor-network/README.md

 All the blocks support USB/UART interface.
 I define two types of bridges to connect the blocks to the Internet.

+I use [FTDI](http://www.ftdichip.com/)'s USB-UART bridges that support VCP (Virtual COM Port) so that Windows PC recognizes them as COM ports:

-I use [FTDI](http://www.ftdichip.com/)'s USB-UART bridge.
-Linux automatically load a driver for FTDI chip and recognizes it as "/dev/ttyUSB\*" device.
-On the other hand, Windows PC automatically download the FTDI driver from the Internet (or you need to install it manually), then recognizes it as COM* device.
-In case of OpenWrt, you need to install the FTDI driver manually by using opkg package manager.
+- Linux automatically load a driver for FTDI chip and recognizes it as "/dev/ttyUSB\*" device.
+- Windows PC automatically download the FTDI driver from the Internet (or you need to install it manually) for the first time, then recognizes it as COM\* device.
+- In case of OpenWrt, you need to install the FTDI driver manually by using opkg package manager.

 IoT blocks with FTDI's USB-UART bridge(*1):
 ```